HMS-CardiacMR/DRAPR/README.md

 <br><br><br><br><br><br>

-# Reconstruction of Golden Angle Radial MRI
+# Deep-Learning Radial Acceleration with Parallel Reconstruction (DRAPR)

 **Purpose**: To develop and evaluate a free-breathing and ECG-free real-time cine with deep learning (DL)-based radial acceleration for exercise CMR.